StoreConnect/storeconnect-sensors-api-server/README.md

 A StoreConnect Sensor API's `Location` represents the location of a given `Thing`.
 This way:
-- the `Location#location` attribute is a [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) representing the coordinates of this location
+- the `Location#location` attribute is a [GeoJSON Feature](https://tools.ietf.org/html/rfc7946#section-3.2) with a [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) geometry representing the coordinates of this location
 - the `Location#encodingType` is always set as `application/vnd.geo+json` to fit with OGC SensorThings API specification

 In addition a `Location#location` MAY define the venue (or place) from which the associated GeoJSON coordinates are related.
 To do that, this venue MUST: